Repairing a damp caravan

 Dehumidifiers are good as they are easy to use, and you can leave them switched on and working until the tank has been filled to the top.
 They also pose very little risk of fire, which is always good to know.

 If you discover that there is moisture that is trapped in specific places - such as between the laminates, in the walls or in the floor - then you will have a much tougher job on your hands.
 These areas will need to be stripped in order for them to dry out properly.
-If the damp areas are located within the interior walls then you can use a pin to create a lot of very very small holes in the outer part of the wall which will help to enable the damp to escape.
+If the damp areas are located within the interior walls then you can remove them to allow them to dry quicker.
+The interior wall boards are covered in a waterproof laminate, and the outer walls are also waterproof so when water gets in, you will have to remove the interior walls to ensure that it can dry out.

 You will want to begin by removing the screws - which are often covered by a plastic strip - that hold the rails to the body of your caravan.
 Then, once you have removed them, you will want to gently pry the metal rails themselves away from the body of the caravan.
 Take your time with this part of the job, as these rails could still be bonded on and you will not want to damage them or bend them.